 The aim of the programme is to provide a broad insight into the range of work undertaken by HMRC.
 Trainees take on early responsibility and are supported by mentoring, advice and supervision to gain tax professional qualifications.

 The training is intensive and trainees need to pass an exam on each module.
-A module usually lasts about three to four months.
+A module usually lasts two to three months.

 On successful completion of the course, trainees become fully qualified senior tax professionals and are ready to assume either a technical/investigative role or a customer relationship management role.